IBM/go-web-app/README.md

 - Install [Go](https://golang.org/dl/)
 - Install [dep](https://github.com/golang/dep)

-In order for Go applications to run locally, they project contents must be placed in the following path:
+In order for Go applications to run locally, the project contents must be placed in the following path:
 ```
 $GOPATH/src/gowebapp
 ```